 - Inspects drug developing facility.

-- Then the vaccine is sent for licensing which can takes years to follow up.
+- Then the vaccine is sent for licensing which can takes another set of years to follow up.

-Some of the drug/vaccine that failed in Phase III are:
+Q#2.
+What are some of the important drug/vaccine that failed in Phase III?

 - V710 vaccine: